anav-dev/snail-adventure/README.md

 - __Colour Palettes__

-  In the Hint section, a redish colour `#9a031e` and a greenish colour `#2c6e49` were used to highlight advisable and not recommended choices respectively as well as to enhance the user experience by improving visual clarity.
+  The below HEX codes provide a close representation of the colors used in the Python module Colorama.

   ![Colour Scheme](https://github.com/anav-dev/snail-adventure/blob/main/docs/features/color-scheme.jpg)

+  Red and green colors are used to highlight recommended and not recommended choices, respectively, as well as to guide users when entering data.
+This enhances user experience by providing clear visual cues.

 ## Features